Perga

 Perga production

-To make the syrup, the bees collect pollen from the plants, press it into a tight clump in a jar, moisten it with hives and finally preserve it with honey.
-Without access to oxygen, a two-week fermentation and fermentation process begins in the juice, resulting in increased acidity and sugar content and the production of vitamin K. During the ripening process, the outer shell of the pollen matrix is damaged, making the nutrients in the pollen more readily available to the bees.
+To produce Perga, bees collect pollen from plants, compress it into a dense lump in the honeycomb cells, moisten it with digestive secretions, and finally preserve it with honey.
+Without access to oxygen, a two-week fermentation and fermentation process begins in the juice, resulting in increased acidity and sugar content and the production of vitamin K. During the maturation of Perga, the outer shell of the pollen grain is damaged, and thanks to this, the nutrients found in the pollen become more easily digestible for bees.

 Composition

-Perga contains about 55% carbohydrates, 35% proteins, 3% vitamins and minerals, 2% fatty acids and 5% other substances.
+Perga contains approximately 55% carbohydrates, 35% proteins, 3% vitamins and minerals, 2% fatty acids, and 5% other substances.

-Compared to honey, Perga contains half the sugar.
+Compared to honey, Perga contains half the amount of sugar.
 According to research, Perga can contain 188 species of fungi and 29 species of bacteria.

 Source: Wikipedia